anup-an/library-api/README.md

 - Install minikube.
 You can find the instructions here (https://minikube.sigs.k8s.io/docs/start/)
 - Start minikube using the following command `minikube start` in the terminal
 - Run the following command in your terminal `kubectl apply -f=kubernetes-deployment-local.yaml`
-- Run the ccommand in the terminal `minikube tunnel`
+- Run the command in the terminal `minikube tunnel`
 - The application can then be accessed at http://localhost/